Landmine kills four U.N. soldiers, wounds 15 in northern Mali

 Mali's northern desert region - called Azawad by the Tuareg rebels - has risen up four times in the last 50 years, with various groups fighting for independence or self-rule.

-(Reporting by Souleymane Ag Anara; Additional reporting by Joe Bavier in Abidjan and Louis Charbonneau in New York; writing by Joe Bavier; Editing by Daniel Flynn, Angus MacSwan and Bernard Orr)
+(Reporting by Souleymane Ag Anara; Additional reporting and writing by Joe Bavier,; Editing by Daniel Flynn and Angus MacSwan)